d3cim/dnscrypt-proxy-android/README.md

 3. Test your DNS: https://dnsleaktest.com/

-### Configuration (post-installation)
+### Configuration (optional)

-- You can edit the `dnscrypt-proxy.toml` file as you wish located on `storage/emulated/0/dnscrypt-proxy` path.
+You can edit the `dnscrypt-proxy.toml` file as you wish located on `storage/emulated/0/dnscrypt-proxy` path.

-- For a more detailed configuration please refer to the official documentation [HERE](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Configuration).
-- For more support join our group at [dnscrypt-proxy-android | CHAT](https://t.me/qd_invitations) on Telegram.
+For a more detailed configuration you can refer to the official documentation [HERE](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Configuration) or simply join our group on [Telegram](https://telegram.org/), at [dnscrypt-proxy-android | CHAT](https://t.me/qd_invitations).

+### Filters (optional)

+Filters are a powerful set of built-in features, that let you control exactly what domain names and IP addresses your device are allowed to connect to.
+This can be used to block ads, trackers, malware, or anything you don't want your device to load.

+The module is shipped by default with these features enabled, that's why you can find some files, needed for this operation, inside the `/storage/emulated/0/dnscrypt-proxy` path.
+To know more about it you can consult the official documentation [HERE](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Filters), or in a simpler way through my repository [HERE](https://codeberg.org/quindecim/block).

+I'm providing the `allowed-names.txt` and `blocked-names.txt` files regularly updated at [dnscrypt-proxy-android | CHAT](https://t.me/qd_invitations).
+The [SOURCES](https://codeberg.org/quindecim/block#sources) used for this merge are among the hardest on the web.

+Any kind of feedback about this is really appreciated.

 ## Changelog